-Everyone wants to know where to find the best Philly cheesesteak.
-As much as I’d love to offer a definitive answer, there just isn’t one.
+Everyone wants to know where to find the best Philly cheesesteak, but there's not a definitive answer as there's no perfect or secret recipe.
 The argument will never be totally settled because it’s truly a matter of personal preference.

 Learn the facts about the key ingredients that go into making any great cheesesteak.
 Once you do, there are plenty of great cheesesteak spots to try to figure out your own personal favorite, but first, be sure to read up on How To Order a Philly Cheesesteak so you'll look cool while doing it.